 What to do with a busted shower?

 How to fix a leaking shower curb is a question that I get pretty frequently.
 Traditional shower waterproofing can fail in lots of different ways.
-One of the most common is a careless tile installer shooting screws or nails through a fiberglass or PVC vinyl waterproofing liner wrapped around the shower curb.
-This problem usually takes a few years to cause clear symptoms, so the original installer can be long gone before their shoddy work is noticed.
+One of the most common is a careless installer shooting screws or nails through the waterproofing liner wrapped around the curb.
+This problem usually takes a few years to cause clear symptoms.
+The original installer can therefore be long gone before their shoddy work is noticed.

 This client had a shower that was installed with a badly sloped tile floor from the getgo.
-The client had always been annoyed by having to squeegee standing water to the drain with their foot after every shower, but figured this was just an inconvenient annoyance.
+The client had always been annoyed by having to kick water to the drain after every shower.
+But they figured this was just an inconvenient annoyance.